phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 PHP is a share-nothing architecture.
 Well, not at 100%.
 Let us explain.

 .. note:: You may need to read :doc:`the PHP lifecycle chapter <../extensions_design/php_lifecycle>` before continuing
-          here, you'll get additionnal informations about the different steps and cycles that can be drawn from PHP lifetime.
+          here, you'll get additional information about the different steps and cycles that can be drawn from PHP lifetime.

 PHP can treat several hundreds or thousands of requests into the same process.
 By default, PHP will forget anything it